ZacharyRSmith/Py-tic-tac-toe/README.md

     tests/tests_live.py

 tests.py needs the self.start() line of Game.__init__() to be commented out before running.
+It also needs sys.path to be hard-coded in itself.

-tests_live.py requires PYTHONPATH to be set to Py-tic-tac-toe as the last dir.
+With tests_live.py,
 Expect an EOL error.
 If an AssertionError is raised, a test is not passing.